Pebble Accretion: Pebble accretion as a planet formation mechanism

 \subsection{The Pebble accretion efficiency}

-Pebble accretion is not necessarily efficient.
-With this I mean that the \textit{probability} of a pebble to be accreted:
+Pebble accretion is not necessarily efficient in smooth disks, where pebbles can rapidly drift inward, missing the chance to encounter the planet.
+The \textit{probability} of a pebble to be accreted

-can be low even though the rate ($\dot{m}$) is high.
-For example, when $\dot{M}_\mathrm{flux}=10^3\,\mathrm{m_\oplus\,Myr^{-1}}$, and $\epsilon=0.01$ a planet of 10 Earth mass doubles its mass after 1 Myr.
-But during this time an amount $990\,m_\oplus$ in pebbles have drifted past the planets and are no longer available to its growth.
-This loss would be ameliorated if multiple embryos reside in the disk, but $\epsilon$ still captures the viability of pebble accretion to produce planets.
-After all, for planet formation to be successful, the preferred situation is that a few bodies consumes \textit{most} of the pebbles, not that all pebbles get distributed over thousands of embryos.
+can be low even though the accretion rate ($\dot{m}$) is high.
+For instance, if $\dot{M}_\mathrm{flux}=10^2\,\mathrm{m_\oplus\,Myr^{-1}}$, and $\epsilon=0.01$ a planet with mass 1 Earth mass doubles its mass in 1 Myr.
+But during this time $99\,m_\oplus$ in pebbles have drifted past the planet and are no longer available to its growth.
+This loss would be ameliorated if multiple planetary bodies reside in the disk to filter the pebble flux \citep{GuillotEtal2014}.
+Nevertheless, $\epsilon$ measures the viability of pebble accretion to produce planets.
+For planets to grow effectively, the preferred situation is that a few bodies consume \textit{most} of the pebbles, not that all pebbles get distributed over thousands of embryos.